McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/fCircos Guide.md

 This is an example of a table generated , located below the circos plot, using 'human' as the query species in the dropdown menu, note the download button (rhs):
 <img src="/src/assets/circos_table.jpg"
-width="1300"
+width="700"
-height="350"/>
+height="400"/>

 Once you have made a circos plot you can hover over the chromosomes, on the outside of the circle, to highlight paralogy relationships.
 Other relationships will be dimmed until hovered over.

-Refreshing the page or going to another section of the website and coming back will both remove the circos plot you made.
+Clicking the 'cancel' button on the top right of the table will remove any selections you have made as well as your circos plot.

 ### <u> Using the Table </u>